Back to top

 Chemical Management

-Few fungicides are labeled for herb plants and there are differences in registrations for field grown plants versus greenhouse plants.
-Check the labels on individual products.
+Some fungicides are labeled for herb transplants.
+There are differences in registrations for field grown plants versus greenhouse plants, so be sure to check the labels on individual products.
 Copper products, phosphites, cyazofamid, mandipropamid, oxathiapiprolin, and azoxystrobin are labeled for use on basil.
-Many organic products are also labeled for use on basil but efficacy data is lacking.
 Both conventional and organic products should be used in a preventative manner to protect plants from infection, as few have any curative properties.
 Consult the New England Vegetable Management Guide for a full listing of products.

 It is the grower’s responsibility to read and follow label instructions.
 Be sure that a particular product is registered for use in your state.
 The label is the law and any recommendations made here are superseded by the label.